privatenumber/minification-benchmarks/readme.md

 3. To encourage healthy competition and improvement amongst minifiers

 ## 👟 Methodology
 - Each minifier is executed in its own process with a 20 second timeout
-- _"Time"_ is the average of 5 consecutive runs
-- _"Minzipped size"_ (minified & gzipped) measures how well the minified file compresses with Gzip
+- Artifact integrity is verified by a test before and after minification
+- Minifier upgrade PRs are automated via [WhiteSource Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate/)
+- Benchmarks are gathered on every PR via [GitHub Actions](https://github.com/privatenumber/minification-benchmarks/actions/workflows/benchmark.yml) (verifiable minified artifacts are uploaded on each run)

+## ⏱ Metrics
-- Results are sorted by smallest minzipped size
+Minifiers are ranked by smallest minzipped size.

+#### Minified size

+Size of the minified output.

+#### Minzipped size

+Size of the minified output with [Gzip compression](https://en.wikipedia.org/wiki/Gzip).

+For minifiers, this measures how compressable the output is.

+For users, this measures network transfer size, which is usually the metric that matters most.

+#### Time

-- Each _"Time"_ is annotated with a multiplier relative to the fastest minifier
+How long minification took (average of 5 runs).
+Each time is annotated with a multiplier relative to the fastest minifier.
-- Minified artifacts are validated by a smoke test
-- Minified artifacts can be downloaded and verified in each [action run](https://github.com/privatenumber/minification-benchmarks/actions/workflows/benchmark.yml)

 ## 📋 Results